AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 This means any real ScPCA data or results you had previously downloaded will no longer be in the `data/current` path.
 You can use the `--update-symlink` flag, as described below, to update which release directory the `data/current` symlink directs to.

-### Updating the `current` symlink
+## Updating the `current` symlink

 As described above, the `data/current` directory is a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) to the most recently-downloaded release directory.
 You can update this symlink to point to a different data release directory (or to the test data directory) in one of two ways:

-1. When you download a new data or results release, `current` will automatically be updated to direct to the newly-downloaded release directory.
+1. When you download a new data or results release, `data/current` will automatically be updated to direct to the newly-downloaded release directory.
     - Both the `download-data.py` and `download-results.py` scripts will print a message telling you where `current` directs to.
-1. You can use the `download-data.py` script with the `--update-symlink` flag to redirect the `current` symlink to a release of your choice.
+1. You can use the `download-data.py` script with the `--update-symlink` flag to redirect the `data/current` symlink to a release of your choice.
 Note that no data will be downloaded if you use this flag.
 Below are some common use cases for this flag: